 We argue that advances in wound management will come from greater understanding of the mechanisms controlling healing.
 As it is often difficult to conduct in vivo investigations in a non-invasive manner, realistic mathematical models based on known cell behaviours provide a useful framework for studying wound healing.
-As well as mathematical models, reliable animal models that recapitulate situations of impaired wound healing are essential (Martínez-Santamaría et al., 2013).
-In this paper we present experimental data associated with non-diabetic and diabetic healing in mice.
+As well as mathematical models, reliable animal models that recapitulate situations of impaired wound healing are essential [4].
+In this paper we present experimental data associated with normal and diabetic healing in mice.
 Motivated by the data we develop a simple mathematical model in order to determine which aspects of healing are most affected by diabetes.